timvisee/timvisee.com/content/blog/2019-07-17_snippet-correctly-capitalize-names-in-php/index.md

 <br />

-Of course, this function fulfills the truth table given with the original
+Of course, this function fulfills the truth table presented with the original
 snippet:

 | Input | Becomes |